 The aim is to improve services for people living with conditions such as MND by identifying quality of life aspects that are important to them, but which may be underestimated by current service provision.

-With the help of the Motor Neurone Disease Association of WA in reaching out to potential participants, there has been a good response, with questionnaires sent out and some already completed and returned.
+With the help of the Motor Neurone Disease Association of WA and MSWA the researchers are reaching out to potential participants, there has been a good response, with questionnaires sent out and some already completed and returned.